robbobfrh84/react-raw/README.md

 # react-raw
-Stripped-down react app with step by step build-outs.
+Stripped-down React app with step by step build-outs.